 Labor Day is the unofficial end of the summer season in Cleveland and northeast Ohio, and while many students have already started back to school in late August, this three-day weekend welcomes a host of culturally-diverse events to the area.
-Activities from the Cleveland National Air Show to Oktoberfest to the country's largest flea market are great for families to enjoy before settling in for the rigorous pace of the autumn season.
+Activities from the Cleveland National Air Show, county fair, to Oktoberfest to the country's largest flea market are great for families to enjoy before settling in for the rigorous pace of the autumn season.

 Make sure to book your accommodations in advance, as hotels and resorts are likely to be filled as the holiday weekend approaches.
 Also, check each event's official website or social media page for up-to-date information about weather cancellations or unexpected delays.

 The Cleveland National Air Show is held each Labor Day weekend along the shores of Lake Erie in downtown Cleveland at Burke Lakefront Airport.
 The air show combines educational exhibits with thrilling fly-bys and tactical demonstrations by air teams, which often include the famous "Blue Angels."
 Started in 1964, the event has since become one of the city's favorite Labor Day traditions.